-Further RC drilling is being planned for later in the month to complete this program and expand the shallow Tallebung Tin Target.
 Tin mineralisation at Tallebung has a strike of over 1.2km and remains open along strike.
-This recent drilling by SKY demonstrates great potential to further increase the size of the Tallebung Target in shallow, up dip extensions.
-SKY anticipates the return of these assay results over the next few weeks.
+This recent drilling by SKY demonstrates great potential to further increase the size of the Tallebung Target with more shallow extensions to be targeted with further drilling and infilling drilling to continue to develop the bulk tonnage open cut mining potential of the target.